Costa Sul e Sudoeste

 It is possible to discover this protected area through the Lajedo - Fajã Grande (PR02FLO), the Fajã de Lopo Vaz (PRC04FLO) and the Great Route of Flores (GR01FLO) walking trails.

-This area includes the Costa Sul e Sudoeste Special Protection Area (SPA), a geosite of the Azores UNESCO Global Geopark and an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization.
+This area integrates the Costa Sul e Sudoeste Special Protection Area (SPA) within the Natura 2000 network, a geosite of the Azores UNESCO Global Geopark and an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization.